cjdbarlow/bedside-notebook/anaesthesia/cardiac/cardiac-principles.md

 * Antibiotics prior to skin incision

+###Intraoperative
 Position:
 * Head ring
 * Leg padding
 * Place head frame
 * Arms positioned
 Tucked if not used for grafts.

+Sternotomy:
+* Highly stimulating - requires re-dose of analgesia
+e.g. 250μg fentanyl.
+* Cease ventilation with ZEEP prior to sternotomy
+Prevents surgeon from damaging lung.
+	* Lungs may be left on during *re*sternotomy to protect the other cardiac structures

 ---